ugitch/coding-journey/log.md

 **Today's Progress:** Launch School.
 Learning to Learn.

-**Thoughts:** Seems to me that I'll be learning in Launch School, hopefully be a graduate.
+**Thoughts:** Seems to me that I'll be learning in Launch School, to become a master of the trade, hopefully.

 **What next?**